You are here: Home > About us > Work with us > Chief People Officer (CPO) candidate briefing

 Teaching and learning

-• Collaborate closely with universities, Health Education England, the Chief Nursing Officer, and the Chief Medical Officer to optimise the training and development of clinical professionals and new roles, introducing different ways of working.
+• Collaborate closely with universities, NHS England, the Chief Nursing Officer and the Chief Medical Officer to optimise the training and development of clinical professionals and new roles, introducing different ways of working.

 • Oversee essential training programmes for all staff, ensuring the requirements are regularly reviewed, staff and line manager responsibilities are clearly communicated, training is of high quality and efficient in terms of staff time, training outcomes are evaluated, and compliance is appropriately monitored and reported.